Canis lupus familiaris

 |A very healthy breed |

-This dog has a few potential health problems that are common among larger breeds but are overall hardy and healthy.
+This dog is pretty hardy and healthy, but has a few health problems that are common to large dogs.

 |They shed massively |